13th (Western) Division: Mosul, February–October 1918

 Along with the rest of the Mesopotamian Expeditionary Force, the 13th (Western) Division remained in the Baghdad vilayet for the rest of 1917 and the early part of 1918.
-The division fought its last engagement as a whole at the action of Tuz Khurmatli on 29 April 1918.
-In July 1918, the 39th Brigade was detached from the division and be assigned to Dunsterforce (General Lionel Dunsterville).
-The 40th Brigade was detached from the division, along with the divisional artillery, to support the drive to Mosul and north.
+The division fought its last engagement as a division at the action of Tuz Khurmatli on 29 April 1918.
+In July 1918, the 39th Brigade was detached from the division and be assigned to Dunsterforce (Major General Lionel Dunsterville).
+The 40th Brigade was detached from the division, along with the divisional artillery, to support the drive to Mosul and further north.

 Occupation and Demobilization

 With the conclusion of the war, the 13th (Western) Division remained in the Mosul area on occupation duties until evacuated at the end of 1918.
 In 1919, two of the division's battalions, 6th East Lancashire and 6th Loyal North Lancashire Regiment, were transferred to the Army of Occupation.
 The rest of the division proceeded to Amara where it was demobilised on 17 March 1919.